alanng10/class-lang/Doc/Article/Word/a.md

 Word "tick" has meaning that is smallest duration.

+Word "min" has meaning that is date minute.

+Word "sec" has meaning that is date second.

+Word "millisec" has meaning that is date millisecond.

 Word "media" has meaning that is contain video and audio.

 Word "play" has meaning that is execute media effect.